Euclid preparation. Decomposing components of the extragalactic background light using multi-band intensity mapping cross-correlations: Introduction

 \section{Introduction}

 The optical and near-infrared extragalactic background light (EBL) encodes the cumulative radiation from all sources over cosmic time.
-Its absolute intensity level and spatial fluctuations provide a uniquely integrated view of galaxy formation and the buildup of stellar mass and dust across environments and redshifts \citep{Kashlinsky05,Dole06}.
-Multiple components contribute to the EBL anisotropy: diffuse intra-halo light (IHL) from tidally stripped and intra-group/cluster stars (e.g., \citealt{Cooray12b,Zemcov14}); unresolved integrated galaxy light (IGL) from faint galaxies below the detection threshold; and high-redshift emission from the epoch of reionisation (EoR).
-In addition, there are foregrounds such as diffuse Galactic light (DGL) from dust scattering and interplanetary dust (zodiacal light), as well as instrument and shot noise.
-The central challenge is that these signals overlap in angular scales and, in broad bands, in spectral colour, so that the auto-power spectrum of intensity maps alone is not sufficient to cleanly decompose them.
+Its absolute intensity level and spatial fluctuations provide a uniquely integrated view of galaxy formation and the build-up of stellar mass and dust across environments and redshifts \citep{Kashlinsky05,Dole06}.
+Multiple components contribute to the EBL anisotropy: diffuse intra-halo light (IHL) from tidally stripped and intra-group and/or cluster stars (e.g. \citealt{Cooray12b,Zemcov14}); unresolved integrated galaxy light (IGL) from faint galaxies below the detection threshold; and high-redshift emission from the epoch of reionisation (EoR).
+In addition, there are foregrounds such as diffuse Galactic light (DGL) from dust scattering and interplanetary dust (zodiacal light), as well as instrument noise and Poisson noise from discrete sources.
+The central challenge is that these signals overlap in angular scales and, in broad bands, in spectral colour, making the auto-power spectra of intensity maps alone insufficient to cleanly decompose them.

 Historically, the EBL has been constrained by both absolute measurements and fluctuation analyses.
 Early attempts \citep{Dicke65} were followed by the first robust far-infrared detections with \textit{COBE}/DIRBE and \textit{FIRAS} \citep{Puget96,Fixsen98}.
 More recently, the combination of higher sensitivity and improved angular resolution has enabled precise fluctuation measurements and deeper masking, from facilities spanning \textit{Spitzer} and ground-based telescopes.
-Looking forward, the Spectro-Photometer for the History of the Universe, Epoch of Reionization, and Ices Explorer (SPHEREx; \citealt{Dore14}) will deliver an all-sky spectral survey with unprecedented multi-band coverage in the near-IR.
+Looking forward, the Spectro-Photometer for the History of the Universe, Epoch of Reionization, and Ices Explorer (SPHEREx; \citealt{Dore14,Bock26}) will deliver an all-sky spectral survey with unprecedented multi-band coverage in the near-IR.
 Its deep fields overlap with wide-field optical imaging and lensing programmes, providing exactly the multi-probe context needed to isolate EBL components.